dr-jts/pg_svg/API.md

 # API

-## Functions
+## Document Structure Functions

 ### svgDoc

-Creates an SVG `doc` document element from an array of content elements.
+Creates an SVG `svg` document element from an array of content elements.

 * `content` - an array of `text` values output as the content of the `<svg>` element
 * `viewbox` - *[optional]* value of SVG viewBox attribute ( `x y width height` )